 I have – by now and after years of participation – found out several key factors of using social media in the best possible way.

-I’m not zaibatsu but I’m a very active user at the 3 above mentioned communities:
+I’m not famous influencer but I’m a daily active user at the 3 below mentioned communities:

 While I am not trying “to leverage traffic” directly from these communities most of the time I benefit from these is several ways:

 - Industry recognition as a social media specialist